 When you took on WandaVision, did you know how you were going to bring in the alternate world Wanda was creating?
 Did you start with the portrait and build from that?

-I think the ’50s – ’60s imagery from the earlier episodes are the perfect juxtaposition to Wanda’s depth of despair.
+’50s – ’60s imagery from the earlier episodes are the perfect juxtaposition to Wanda’s depth of despair.
 The happy suburban life that never actually existed in the way it was sold on TV.
 It was always a dream.
 It’s a perfect allegory in the context of the show, as well as in real life.
 So that’s the angle.
 Show the vintage setting in all its picturesque idealism and then show it dissolving and disintegrating.
 It’s as beautiful as you wish it was, but it’s not real.
 So that’s why it felt right to have a central portrait of Wanda, so that the world could fall away around her.

 In your cover for Jack White’s Fear of the Dawn album, you have quite stylized shapes going on around Jack, yet he is as crisp and perfectly “Jack.”
 It’s a wonderful balance of shapes and also a pretty dark piece.
 How closely were Jack and Rob Jones working with you to ensure the likeness is correct and also all other elements tell the story he is trying to tell?

 We worked closely and went back and forth; it was very collaborative.
 Before I created a draft Rob gave me some very good descriptors.
 I created a rough of Jack’s likeness based on those and then we all fined tuned it together.